 If you already have a traditional IRA, you may have wondered if you should initiate a Roth conversion.
-Doing so can help increase your retirement savings with tax-free investment growth, and it also means access to tax-free withdrawals when you eventually retire.
+Doing so can help increase your retirement savings with tax-free investment growth, and it also means access to tax-free withdrawals when you ultimately retire.

-However, the Roth conversion process can come at a cost: it’s what the IRS likes to call a “taxable event,” which could make for a tidy tax bill the year you make the conversion.
+However, the Roth conversion process can come at a cost: it’s what the IRS likes to call a “taxable event,” which could make for a tidy income tax bill the year you make the conversion.

 So are Roth IRA conversions a good idea?
 How do you get them started in the first place?